 Jay Kopelman

-Lt.
-Col. Kopelman began his military career in the US Navy in 1985, training to become a Naval Aviator; he transferred to the Marine Corps in 1992, where he became a forward air controller and earned his gold naval parachutist wings.
+Kopelman began his military career in the US Navy in 1985, training to become a Naval Aviator, and then transferred to the Marine Corps in 1992, where he continued to fly before becoming a forward air controller and earning his gold naval parachutist wings.
 His last assignment was as the Deputy Director for advisor training at Camp Pendleton.

-In 2004, as the Special Operations Forces Liaison Officer for the 1st Marine Expeditionary Force (I MEF), Lt.
-Col. Kopelman was deployed to Iraq to train the Iraqi Special Forces (SSF).
-In October, he was assigned as the liaison officer to an Iraqi Army battalion, and they entered Fallujah in November to battle insurgents for control of the city.
-Subsequently, Lt.
-Col. Kopelman served as the I MEF liaison officer to a joint special operations task force and as a liaison officer to the Iraqi border forces – the Desert Wolves – at the Syrian and Jordanian borders.
+In 2004, as the Special Operations Forces Liaison Officer for the 1st Marine Expeditionary Force (I MEF), Kopelman was deployed to Iraq to train the Iraqi Special Forces (SSF).
+In October, he was assigned as the liaison officer to an Iraqi Army battalion, and they entered the city of Fallujah (at the time, considered the most dangerous place on Earth) to battle insurgents for control of the city.
+Subsequently, Kopelman served as the I MEF liaison officer to a joint special operations task force and as a liaison officer to the Iraqi border forces – the Desert Wolves – at the Syrian and Jordanian borders.

-Speaking to audiences about his experience in Iraq, he also addresses his journey of leadership, and his perspectives on current world events, terrorism, and how politics will affect Iraq and the world.
-Additionally, Kopelman is well versed on the effects of post-traumatic stress disorder (PTSD) and the resultant casualties of this debilitating and insidious disease.
-He speaks to these issues, as well as the increasing rates of suicide, substance abuse and homelessness among our veterans and what can be done to help them.
+Speaking to audiences about his experiences in Iraq, he also addresses his journey of leadership, and his perspectives on current world events, terrorism, and how politics will affect Iraq and the world.
+Additionally, Kopelman is well versed on the effects of posttraumatic stress disorder (PTSD) and the resultant casualties of this debilitating and insidious disease.
+He speaks to these issues, as well as the increasing rates of suicide, substance abuse, and homelessness among our veterans and what can be done to help them.

 From Baghdad with Love: A Marine, The War, And A Dog Named Lava